Skip to main content

 Customize Widget Styles

-By customizing the appearance of a Qrvey widgets in your application, you can provide a more native presentation within your product.
+By customizing the appearance of a Qrvey widget in your application, you can provide a more native presentation within your product.

 Overview